ATLASLORD/Thomas_Cosmetic/README.md

 - replaces commander icon by e clear and concise marvelous icon of Thomas face in good shape
 - replaces PA soundtracks by Thomas The Tank Engine Theme sounds

+This client mod will only appear on your side when you join other games, so as to not disrupt the experience of other players.
+You can now experience the excellence of Thomas without the need to host games.
+As new custom commanders cannot be loaded on client mods, the Aeson disabled commander had to retire.
+Its long-standing service had reached its end...
+Its legacy will be carried on by Thomas, who will honor its memory in battles to come.

 <img style="vertical-align:top" src="https://user-images.githubusercontent.com/104906253/217198604-22273b48-608e-442c-9370-727247128206.jpg" width="640">

 Thomas roars through space,